abledbody/picotron-external-template/readme.md

 This template is designed to be used with Sumneko's Lua language server extension for VSCode, and the [Lua Comments And Type System (LuaCATS) annotations](https://luals.github.io/wiki/annotations/) it provides.

 This template comes with:
-- [Kira's Error Explorer](https://www.lexaloffle.com/bbs/?pid=147383#p), because I find it invaluable, since as of 0.2.0d, Picotron's error handling is garbage.
+- [Kira's Error Explorer](https://www.lexaloffle.com/bbs/?pid=147383#p) (with thanks), because I find it invaluable, since as of 0.2.0d, Picotron's error handling is garbage.
-- [Elgopher's `require` function](https://www.lexaloffle.com/bbs/?pid=143480#p), to work around how the lua language server does not recognize Picotron's `include` function.
+- A `require` function, to work around how the lua language server does not recognize Picotron's `include` function.
 It's also just nicer for dependency management than `include`.

-With thanks to both of them.

 Picotron-specific operators such as `a \ b`, `a ..= b`, and `?x` are completely unrecognized by the Lua language server, and so will show errors, even if Picotron itself recognizes them.
 Each has a simple substitute. `a // b`, `a = a .. b`, and `print(x)`, respectively.
 One-line if statements such as `if (x) print(y)` are also unrecognized.